codemancers/rbkit/README.md

 Set the environment variable `RBKIT_DEV` to true.
 If using bash, put `export RBKIT_DEV=true` in your `~/.bashrc`.

+This compiles the C extension with debug flag and also sets a macro named `RBKIT_DEV` inside the C extension.

 #### Compile the C extension

 Two ways to do this :